 When your AC shares a circuit with other appliances, it has to fight for power.
 This can lead to frequent shutdowns, electrical hazards, and a system that wears out faster than it should.

-Keeping your system running efficiently also means changing HVAC filters regularly.
+Keeping your system running efficiently also means scheduling regular HVAC maintenance in Burleson.
 A clogged filter forces your AC to work harder, which puts extra strain on your electrical system.
+Minuteman Heating & Air serves Burleson and the surrounding DFW area with reliable heating and cooling service you can count on year-round.